 The Dover Quartet’s rise from being an up-and-coming young ensemble to occupying a spot at the top of their field has been “practically meteoric” (Strings).
 Catapulted to prominence after sweeping the 2013 Banff International String Quartet Competition, the group has become a major presence on the international scene.
 With its burnished warmth, incisive rhythms, and natural phrasing, the Quartet’s distinctive sound has helped confirm its status as “the young American string quartet of the moment” (New Yorker).
 Named as Cleveland Quartet Award winner for the 2016–17 and 2017–18 seasons, the group was awarded the Avery Fisher Career Grant in March 2017.

-In the 2016-17 season the Dover Quartet will release its debut recording, featuring three works by Mozart: his two final string quartets and the Quintet in C minor.
-Released on the Cedille label, this program recalls the 1965 debut album of the Guarneri Quartet, whose founding violist, Michael Tree, joins the Dover Quartet on the recording.
-Also this season, over the course of six concerts in each of three cities, the group will undertake complete Beethoven quartet cycles for the first time.
+In the 2016-17 season the Dover Quartet released its debut recording, featuring three works by Mozart: his two final string quartets and the Quintet in C minor.
+Issued on the Cedille label, this program recalls the 1965 debut album of the Guarneri Quartet, whose founding violist, Michael Tree, joins the Dover Quartet on the recording.
+Also this season, over the course of six concerts in each of three cities, the group undertakes complete Beethoven quartet cycles for the first time.
 In Buffalo, NY, the Quartet performs in the University at Buffalo’s famous “Slee Cycle,” which has presented annual Beethoven quartet cycles since 1955 and has featured the likes of the Budapest, Guarneri, and Cleveland Quartets.
-The other two cycles will be performed at the University of Connecticut and the Montreal Chamber Music Festival; during the Montreal residency, the group also plays Mendelssohn’s Octet with the winners of the 2016 Banff International String Quartet Competition – the competition at which they themselves took the Grand Prize and all three Special Prizes in 2013.
+The other two cycles take place at the University of Connecticut and the Montreal Chamber Music Festival; during the Montreal residency, the group also plays Mendelssohn’s Octet with the winners of the 2016 Banff International String Quartet Competition – the competition at which they themselves took the Grand Prize and all three Special Prizes in 2013.
 The group embarks on a five-city U.S. tour with bassist-composer Edgar Meyer, playing Mozart, Rossini, Dvořák, and Meyer’s own Quintet for Strings; a tour of the West Coast with mandolinist Avi Avital, playing music by Bach, Smetana, Sulkhan Tsintsadze, and David Bruce; and a tour of Germany, Austria, and Switzerland, debuting in every city with programs including Beethoven, Schubert, Smetana, Britten, Barber, and Caroline Shaw.
 Rounding out the season, the quartet also undertakes the second leg of its newly created three-year residency at the Peoples’ Symphony Concerts in New York.

 During the 2015-16 season, the Dover Quartet performed more than 120 dates around the world, including debuts at Carnegie Hall, Yale University, the Lucerne Festival, and as part of the Lincoln Center “Great Performers” series.
 The group also returned to Washington, DC, for four programs at Dumbarton Oaks, two of which showcased the world premiere of a new commission by Pulitzer Prize-winner Caroline Shaw.
 Besides launching a newly created three-year faculty residency at Northwestern University, the Dovers became the first Ensemble-in-Residence in the 116-year history of the Peoples’ Symphony Concerts in New York City, where they inaugurated a three-year residency encompassing multiple recitals, outreach activities in city public schools, and the chance to premiere a new commission from a composer of their choosing.
-Additional season highlights saw the quartet embark on its first tour of Israel as well as three European tours, and perform for many of the most important presenters in the United States.
+Additional season highlights saw the quartet embark on its first tour of Israel, give three European tours, and perform for many of the most important presenters in the United States.
 A mainstay on the festival circuit, the Quartet also undertook week-long residencies at the Santa Fe Chamber Music Festival and Arkansas’s Artosphere, like those they have done in the past at Bravo!
 Vail and Chamber Music Northwest.

 Two seasons ago the Quartet made its Kennedy Center debut, which was pronounced “a triumph” by the Washington Post; gave recitals at New York’s Schneider Concerts and London’s Wigmore Hall; and played return engagements throughout the United States, Canada, Germany, Austria, Italy, and Great Britain.
 Festival appearances have taken the ensemble to the Bard Music Festival, Music at Menlo, La Jolla SummerFest, and Caramoor, where, as the 2013-14 Ernst Stiefel String Quartet-in-Residence, the Quartet premiered a new commission by David Ludwig.
 The group’s world-class collaborators have included pianists Anne-Marie McDermott, Marc-André Hamelin, and Jon Kimura Parker; violists Roberto Díaz and Cynthia Phelps; and the Pacifica Quartet.